davidgroves/LinuxBaseBuild/README.md

 ## Sudo

 - Make sure the appropriate users are configured in sudoers with `visudo`
+- You should do this by putting the users in a group, and enabled a group in sudoers.

 # Boot Loader / Drive Encryption